charmed-kubernetes/kubernetes-docs/pages/k8s/openstack-integration.md

 ### Prerequisites

-Openstack integration requires [Octavia][octavia] to be available in the underlying OpenStack cloud.
-Without Octavia, both the openstack-integrator charm and the openstack-cloud-controller-manager pod that gets deployed into Kubernetes will be unable to create load balancers properly.
+Openstack integration requires [Octavia][octavia] to be available in the underlying OpenStack cloud, both to support Kubernetes LoadBalancer services and to support creating a load balancer for the Kubernetes API.

 ### Installing